rzbrk/satdb/README.md

 ### Directory structure for data downloads

-I recommend to establish a directory structure for the OMM and TLE files like the following:
+I recommend using a directory structure for the downloaded OMM and TLE files like the following:

 * `./data/unprocessed/` here you can put all OMM and TLE downloads which have still to be imported to the database.